gfk-ba/carbon-router/README.md

 * `name`: Name of the route.
 * `params`: An object with route parameter keys and their values.
 * `options`: An object with options for this method.
 Valid keys are:
-  * `check`: Check whether the route exists, otherwise throw an exception.
+  * `check`: Check whether the route exists and all required route parameters are provided, otherwise throw an exception.
 Default value: `false`.

 ## Building layout and content data contexts